withGetAPet/ci/README.md

-# ci
+# CI

-Repo for storing pre-built binaries used by CI
+This repository contains the Docker image used to build our other repositories.